JoshuaScherer1996/unity_pathway_playercontrol_car/README.md

-# Unity Pathway Junior Programmer Projects
+# Unity Pathway Junior Programmer Project - Player Control Car

 This repository contains the first project from the Unity Pathway "Junior Programmer".
 The goal is to understand and implement the concept of Player Control.